 How to Gua Sha

-1. Spritz your freshly cleaned face with Heritage Store Rosewater from the November Lightworker Box to hydrate your skin.
+2. Cleanse your face and spritz yourself with a toner, like the Heritage Store Rosewater from the November Lightworker Box, to hydrate your skin.

-2. Gently massage a few drops of your Sahara Rose Divine Beauty Serum (featured in the January Sacred Self-Care Box) onto your face to seal in the moisture and create a slick surface for your gua sha to move across.
+3. Gently massage a few drops of your favorite facial oil onto your face to seal in the moisture and create a slick surface for your gua sha to move across.
+(Our Sacred Self-Care Box also includes a luxurious Divine Beauty Serum from Sahara Rose so you'll have everything you'll need for your DIY facial.)

 5. Give yourself about 5 strokes of focused attention in one area before moving on.